How to Repair a Leaking Shower Without Removing Tiles

 1. Put the safety glasses on.

 2. Turn the rotary tool on and run the blade up and down the grout.
-Use a steady hand and don’t press too hard.
+Use a steady hand, and don’t press too hard.
 Try to keep the tool away from the edges of your tile.

-3. Use a flathead screwdriver or other tool like a Grout Removal Kit to remove any stubborn grout pieces.
+3. Use a flathead screwdriver or another tool like a Grout Removal Kit to remove any stubborn grout pieces.
 You can also do the same with a tough, dull blade to free stubborn bits of grout.

 #2 Clean Between the Tiles